swarbler/bestof/audio/microphones.md

 ## Mics

-> The Rode VideoMic Go II is a good value, but it's meant to be mounted on a camera
+> The Rode VideoMic Go II is a good value, but it's meant to be mounted on a camera and is a bit janky

 #### USB